Samuel Griffith Society: Current activities

 The Samuel Griffith Society has held more than thirty conferences since 1992.
 Recent conference speakers have included former Prime Minister Tony Abbott, Chief Justice Susan Kiefel, Senator Amanda Stoker and Senator James Paterson.
 Conference discussion topics have included the Mabo decision, Australia remaining a constitutional monarchy, the possible introduction of a Bill of rights and the controversial section 18C of the Racial Discrimination Act.

 In 2019, the Society was granted deductible gift recipient status.
 This was soon followed by the appointment of the Society's first full-time Executive Director.

-According to James Allan: "The Society’s members remain stalwart supporters of federalism, in line with the clear and unmistakable intentions of those who drafted our Constitution and worked to see it ratified, and despite the truly abysmal track record of our High Court in federalism disputes since 1920."
+According to James Allan: "The Society's members remain stalwart supporters of federalism, in line with the clear and unmistakable intentions of those who drafted our Constitution and worked to see it ratified, and despite the truly abysmal track record of our High Court in federalism disputes since 1920."
 In recent times, the Society has spoken out against the High Court's decision in Love v Commonwealth.
 In October 2021, Executive Director Xavier Boffa called for the decision to be reconsidered, describing it as "quite a surprise to many in the legal community, introducing a controversial new notion of nationality detached from birth or naturalisation".

-The Society has been criticised as "a temperamentally conservative body concerned with dry constitutional matters."
+The Society has been described as "a temperamentally conservative body concerned with dry constitutional matters."
 In 2021, the Society's decision to invite controversial One Nation MP Mark Latham to speak at its 32nd conference was derided for failing "to mention his current political party, or the decade he spent representing Labor in Federal Parliament".
 It has also been linked to conservative efforts to influence judicial appointments in Australia, including the appointment of Justice Simon Steward to the High Court of Australia.